creachadair/creachadair/README.md

 A page, torn from a book.

+---

+I shut my eyes and all the world drops dead; \
+I lift my lids and all is born again. \
+(I think I made you up inside my head.)

+ —Sylvia Plath

 ## Observations

 - There are only three optimizations: Do less.
 Do it less often.
 Do it faster.